Helium compounds: Fullerites

 Helium can form intercalation compounds with the fullerites, including buckminsterfullerene C60 and C70.
 In solid C60 there are spaces between the C60 balls, either tetrahedral or octahedral in shape.
 Helium can diffuse into the solid fullerite even at one atmosphere pressure.
 Helium enters the lattice in two stages.
 The first rapid stage takes a couple of days, and expands the lattice by 0.16% (that is 2.2 pm) filling the larger octahedral sites.
 The second stage takes thousands of hours to absorb more helium and expands the lattice twice as much again (0.32%) filling the tetrahedral sites.
 However the solid C60•3He is not stable and loses helium on a timescale of 340 hours when not under a helium atmosphere.
 When the helium intercalated fullerite is cooled, it has an orientational phase transition that is 10 K higher than for pure solid C60.
 The actual discontinuous change in volume at that point is smaller, but there are more rapid changes near the transition temperature, perhaps due to varying occupancy of the voids by helium.

 Endohedral

 Helium atoms can be trapped inside molecular cages such as the fullerenes He@C60, He@C70, He2@C60 and He2@C70 have all been made using compressed helium and fullerenes.
 When using only pressure and heat, the yield is quite low, under 1%.
 However, by breaking and reforming the carbon ball, much higher concentrations of He@C60 or He@C70 can be made.
 High-performance liquid chromatography can concentrate the helium containing material.
 HeN@C60 and HeN@C70 have also been made.
 These have a lower symmetry due to the two atoms being trapped together in the same cavity.
 This causes ESR line broadening.

 Dodecahedrane can trap helium from a helium ion beam to yield He@C20H20.
-The tiny ball internal pressure is equivalent to 4×1026 atmospheres.

 Other cage like inorganic or organic molecules may also trap helium, for example C8He with He inside a cube, or He@Mo6Cl8F6.